 Also known as a credit shelter trust, the bypass trust permits a bequest of an amount up to the estate-tax exemption.
 Any money in this type of trust is free of estate taxes forever.

 Sometimes called a separate share trust, this is a unique legal document.
 Within this trust, a parent can identify specific and different features of disbursement of items, money, or property for each beneficiary.

 Sometimes grandparents want to provide assets for their grandchildren, and that is what the generation-skipping trust will do.
 This agreement bypasses a generation and leaves money to relatives that are at least 37.5 years younger.

 When a beneficiary has problems managing money, a spendthrift trust is often the answer.
 The trust protects the money from creditors and keeps the beneficiary from squandering his or her interest away.

 The payable-on-death, or Totten trust, can be created by an individual that also acts as the trustee.
 The trust covers only liquid assets and avoids probate when the trustor dies.
 However, the trust must be identified as a trust to qualify for tax avoidance.

 Create Your Trust Today

-If you have questions about how to set up a trust for your children, grandchildren, or property, contact a lawyer, like an estate planning lawyer from Klenk Law today.
+If you have questions about how to set up a trust for your children, grandchildren, or property, contact a lawyer, today.
 You can protect your finances with the help of a knowledgeable advisor, and your lawyer can help you find a qualified trustee to manage your accounts.